 Wedgwood’s spectacular scarlet oak, a designated Heritage Tree of Seattle, is being maintained by the Urban Forestry division of Seattle Department of Transportation (SDOT).

 As told in this recent blog post, Urban Forestry was alerted by Wedgwoodians that the large oak tree on NE 77th Street at 38th Ave NE, seemed to have a vertical crack in the main trunk.
 An oak, with its heavy limbs and wide-spreading canopy, is prone to this kind of damage.
-As the limbs grow out to the sides, the weight of them strains the core of the tree trunk.
+As the limbs grow out to the sides, the weight of the side-reaching limbs strains the core of the tree trunk.

 The scarlet oak is in the right-of-way (literally in the street) and as such is a street tree protected by SDOT’s Urban Forestry.
-To repair the tree and lessen the risk of further damage, some of the oak’s largest lower limbs have been removed and a system of bracing rods and heavy cables has been installed to support the main trunk and pull limbs toward the center of the tree.
+To repair the tree and lessen the risk of further damage, some of the oak’s largest lower side-reaching limbs have been removed and a system of bracing rods and heavy cables has been installed to support the main trunk and pull limbs toward the center of the tree.

 Metal bracing rods have been inserted through the lower-level limbs and heavy cables are in the upper canopy, pulling the branches inward.
 These materials came from the supplies of Seattle City Light.
 Urban Forestry installed them in Wedgwood’s scarlet oak and the gray metal is very unobtrusive, blending as it does with the oak’s bark color.